Igglybuff/awesome-piracy/readme.md

 - [Beets](http://beets.io/) The purpose of beets is to get your music collection right once and for all.
 It catalogs your collection, automatically improving its metadata as it goes using the MusicBrainz database.
 - [gonic](https://github.com/sentriz/gonic) Music streaming server / subsonic server API implementation.
 - [LibreSonic](https://github.com/Libresonic/libresonic) Media streaming software
+- [osu!](https://osu.ppy.sh) Download mp3s pre-zipped in `osz` files.
+Requires account to download and has a preview feature.
+Includes click the circles minigame while you wait for your download.

 ### Music Streaming
 - [Muxiv Music](https://muxiv.com/) Stream 45 million songs on all your devices, online or offline.
 Primarily Chinese content.